To plan and track progress for your startup, it all starts with annual planning and budgeting. Then, you’ll need to track results and adjust.

 6. Hold monthly revenue and expense plan reviews.

 You’ll need a half-day per month to dive deep into what’s happening with the business and product development.
 If you don’t do this, expenses can get out of control very quickly.
+Keeping an eye on your expenses is very important, you don’t want to overspend equally as much as you don’t want to underspend.
+This can also determine whether you’re in need of a loan to help push your growth.
+There are many types of loans, but you’d be wise to use this usda loans map to see if you’re eligible for this type of loan first; 97% of USA businesses are, so chances are you are indeed eligible!
 You don’t have unlimited cash and resources, so you need to know when to modulate your spending–whether it’s applying the brake or stepping on the gas.

 7. Create a budget action plan.